mkboudreau/asrt/README.md

 - `--failures-only`: only submits data to the writer upon failure.
 Useful when using something like slack since you may only want to perform an http.POST upon a failure.

 #### Output-related Options
-- `-fmt` or `--format`: the format to be used for output. valid values are CSV,TAB,JSON. default is TAB.
+- `-fmt` or `--format`: the format to be used for output. valid values are:
+	CSV, CSV-MD, CSV-NO-COLOR, TAB, TAB-MD, TAB-NO-COLOR, JSON, JSON-COMPACT, TEMPLATE="{{...}}}. default is TAB.
-- `-q` or `--quiet`: minimizes the response and contains no header nor footer.
+- `--no-headers`: minimizes the response and contains no header nor footer.
-- `-qq` or `--quieter`: turns off standard output, superceding -q. useful for scripts.
+- `-q` or `--quiet`: turns off standard output, useful for scripts.
-- `-p` or `--pretty`: makes response have some formatting using escape codes.
-Mutually exclusive with markdown.
-- `-md` or `--markdown`: makes response have some formatting using markdown.
-Mutually exclusive with pretty.
 - `--slack-url`: setting this parameter enables slack integration using incoming webhook url specified.
 - `--slack-user`: overrides the user this tool will post as to slack. only works if slack-url is specified.
 - `--slack-channel`: overrides the channel this tool will post to on slack. only works if slack-url is specified.